barreljan/netlog/docs/installation.md

 And there you have it.

-The installation script is made for CentOS 7 and is compatible with Ubuntu (22.04 to be precise), the so-called LAMP stack.
+The installation script is made for CentOS 7 and is compatible with AlmaLinux 9.x and Ubuntu (22.04 to be precise), the so-called LAMP stack.
 Anyone with a little knowledge of Bash/Shell could make it work for your distribution.
 The script does several checks if software or locations are available, not in use, made or can be made.
 No rocket science.

 ### In a nutshell